-- 9. Entries-No more than two entries per team are allowed in Classes 1 3.
-Multiple posters for one entry are not acceptable. - 10.
-Technical Content-Detailed preparation/examination information of the metallographic/microscopy techniques used must be included. - 11.
-Poster Size-The maximum/minimum acceptable printable dimensions are 36 inch × 24 inch (90 cm × 60 cm) ± 10%, and 10 inch × 8 inch (25 cm × 20 cm) ± 10%, respectively. - Labeling Space-A blank space 2 inch × 4 inch (5.1 cm × 10.2 cm) must be placed on the poster front, lower left corner to accommodate submitter information affixed after judging is completed. - 13.
+- 9. Entries-No more than two entries per team are allowed in Classes 1-3.
+Multiple posters for one entry are not acceptable. - Technical Content-Detailed preparation/examination information of the metallographic/microscopy techniques used must be included. - 11.
+Poster Size-The maximum/minimum acceptable printable dimensions are 36 inch \times 24 inch (90 cm \times 60 cm) \pm 10%, and 10 inch \times 8 inch (25 cm \times 20 cm) \pm 10%, respectively - 12.
+Labeling Space-A blank space 2 inch × 4 inch (5.1 cm × 10.2 cm) must be placed on the poster front, lower left corner to accommodate submitter information affixed after judging is completed. - (a) Identifying information should not be placed on the front of the submission.
+If any identifying information is put on the front of the submission, this information will be covered during judging.
+Submitter information will be affixed after judging is completed. - 13.
 Mounting-Printed entries should be mounted on a lightweight backing no thicker than 0.25 inch (0.6 cm) or laminated, and should not be framed.